graphitefriction/graphitefriction.com/README.md

     git push
     awestruct -P production --force -g --deploy

-Or simply run the prepared rake build task:
+Or simply run the prepared rake build task (to deploy locally):

     rake deploy

+Or just push and let Travis CI do the work of deploying:

+    rake push

 ## Planet Fedora feed